Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 Enable tax details

-Enables the option to toggle Tax details ON/OFF in order to process transactions
+Enables the option to toggle Tax details ON/OFF to process transactions with tax

 False